-ARTICLE 5 - Members of the Organisation
+ARTICLE 5 - Non-voting Members of the Organisation

-- 5.1 The Organisation is composed of Full Members, Corresponding Members and Honorary Members.
+5.1 The Organisation is composed of Full Members, Corresponding Members and Honorary Members.
 These members accept the ERC Ethical Code and only have the rights and obligations as set out in these Articles of Association and in the Internal Rules.

-In accordance with article 6.2 said members may also become Voting Members. - Full Members are individuals who wish to participate in the activities of the ERC.
+In accordance with article 6.2 said members may also become Voting Members.

+5.2 Full Members are individuals who wish to participate in the activities of the ERC.
 They pay an annual fee, determined by the Board.
 This fee does not exceed 250.00 EUR.

 They receive the journals and the electronic newsletters of the Organisation and have the other rights as listed in the Internal Rules.

-All rights of such Full Membership are suspended if the membership fee is not renewed on time. - 5.3 Corresponding Members are individuals or organisations who wish to stay informed about the activities of the ERC.
+5.3 Corresponding Members are individuals or organisations who wish to stay informed about the activities of the ERC.
+They pay an annual fee, determined by the Board.
+This fee does not exceed 250.00 EUR.

 They receive the electronic newsletters of the Organisation and have any other rights if listed in the Internal Rules.